kossnocorp/opensource.how/README.md

 When the deadline is approaching and you still have a lot to do, a bug or unexpected behavior of the code you don't control is annoyance at least.
 Never show it!

 The maintainer has a different perspective and might not be aware of the problem even if you feel like everything is broken.
 If you want to get help, then be calm, objective, and patient.

+## Don't patronize!

+Never assume that the maintainer is less experienced or knowledgeable or straight stupid.
+That better approach, tool, or decision that you have in mind might have been considered or even planned.
+They have full context and had much more time than you to think everything through, so more likely, it's you who's confused.

+It's reasonable to think that the maintainer is an expert in the subject, and you're not.
+Even if you find an objectively low-quality code, don't assume the authors' experience or skills.

+If you disagree with the direction, instead of arguing, it's better to consider an alternative.
+Some prefer functional programming, some object-oriented code, but that doesn't mean that later or former are wrong.
+The maintainer should be able to decide what trade-off to choose regardless of your needs or views.

 ## Don't cause drama!